HaschekSolutions/PictShare-Docker/README.md

 - BACKBLAZE_AUTODOWNLOAD (Should images be downloaded from backblaze if they don't exist locally?)
 - BACKBLAZE_AUTOUPLOAD (Should newly uploaded images be uploaded  to backblaze?)
 - BACKBLAZE_AUTODELETE (Should images be deleted form backblaze if they are deleted on pictshare?)
+- ALT_FOLDER (path to a folder where all hashes will be copied to and looked for offsite backup via nfs for example)